1RandomDev/atorch-bw150-esphome/README.md

 # Atorch Tuya ESPHome

 Instructions and examples on how to convert Tuya enabled electronic loads from Atorch to ESPHome for local control with HomeAssistant.
+The script is based on the [Tuya MCU component](https://esphome.io/components/tuya/).

 ![HomeAssistant controls](images/homeassistant-entities-controls.png)
 ![HomeAssistant sensors](images/homeassistant-entities-sensors.png)